g-troiani/Finance/README.md

 This will copy the contents of `src/requirements.txt` into a new file `src/requirements.in` which will be used as the source for `pip-compile`.
 You can see the output of the resolution by opening `src/requirements.txt`.

-After this, if you'd like to update your project requirements, please update `src/requirements.in` and re-run `kedro build-reqs`.
+After this, if you'd like to update the project requirements, please update `src/requirements.in` and re-run `kedro build-reqs`.